Want to know what is transcription jobs from home nowadays? We are here to help.

 Literably is one of the more unique transcription companies – all of the recordings are of students reading, and it’s the worker’s job to transcribe and caption any reading errors.
 Literably’s transcriptionist rates range from $10-20 per hour, which is around average.

-However, the company doesn’t require any prior experience and allows its employees to make their own schedule.
+However, the company doesn’t require any prior experience and allows its employees to make their own schedules.
 Also, every piece of audio to text that you convert helps both students and teachers improve their respective skills.

 The application process can be quite comprehensive, and you’ll be required to have some prior experience.
 TransPerfect does have some pretty large clients, which means that the pay will be on par with the job requirements.